Eschatologue/CM_wiki/docs/spells/1st-level.md

 ***Coming of Age.*** You touch one humanoid who is a young adult.
 For the next 24 hours, whenever the target makes an ability check, it can roll a d4 and add the number rolled to the ability check.
 A creature can benefit from this rite only once.

 ***Dedication.*** You touch one humanoid who wishes to be dedicated to your god's service.
-For the next 24 hours, whenever the target makes a saving throw, it can roll a d4 and add the number rolled to the save.
+For the next 24 hours, whenever the target makes a Saving Throw, it can roll a d4 and add the number rolled to the save.
 A creature can benefit from this rite only once.

 ***Funeral Rite.*** You touch one corpse, and for the next 7 days, the target can't become undead by any means short of a *wish* spell.